 This tangible form of an idea is usually a statement, design or plan :-

-A statement is the simplest way to express an idea.
+A statement is the easiest way to express an idea.

-A few written or spoken words or sentences that bring the idea to life.
+A few written or spoken words or sentences which bring the idea to life.

 For example :-

 - This car does 50 more miles to the gallon than its nearest competitor.